 In order to analyse this process, it is essential to retrieve the signal components related with the AA, i.e. to cancel or extract the QRS complex and the T wave (QRST) from the analysed signals.
-To recover the atrial components of the ECGs, we applied independent component analysis (ICA) as proposed in [9].
+To recover the atrial components of the ECGs, we applied independent component analysis (ICA) as proposed in [10].

 First, all the ECG signals were upsampled to 1kHz using a shape-preserving piecewise cubic interpolator, aiming the improvement of the frequency resolution in the subsequent analysis.
 Next, the signals were normalized regarding their amplitude and preprocessed.
 In the preprocessing, the power line interference is canceled using a 50Hz notch filter, while the baseline wandering and thermal noise are reduced using a 0.5-60 Hz band-pass filter.
 The separation process was performed using the FastICA algorithm in consecutive 10s windows, shifted by 10s increments.
-The identification of the components related with the AA was performed using a kurtosis-based source reordering, where the components with sub-Gaussian statistical properties (k < 0) were assigned to AA, and the components with Gaussian (k=0) and super-Gaussian properties (k>0) were assigned to noise (and/or artifacts) and VA, respectively.
+The identification of the components related with the AA was performed using a kurtosis-based source reordering, where the components with

+Preprint submitted to 39th Annual International Conference of the IEEE Engineering in Medicine and Biology Society.
+Received February 17, 2017. sub-Gaussian statistical properties (k < 0) were assigned to AA, and the components with Gaussian (k=0) and super-Gaussian properties (k>0) were assigned to noise (and/or artifacts) and VA, respectively.
 After the separation process is concluded, the components corresponding to the AA are summed into a single AA source and the power spectral density (PSD) was estimated using the Welch's (WOSA) method.
 In the PSD estimation one used a Hamming window with 4096 samples, a section overlap of 2048 samples and a discrete Fourier transform (DFT) with 8192 points.